kewlfft/opennic-up/README.md

 For a full integration of the automated update process, an **Arch Linux** package is available [here][1].

 ### Scheduled update
-To enable and start the systemd timer that will update the DNS twice a week, use:
+To enable and start the systemd timer that will update the DNS servers twice a week, use:
 ```
 # systemctl enable --now opennic-up.timer
 ```